MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 This supports the conservation of IP addresses.

-Note that the TLS SNI (and also the HTTP "Host" or ":authority") will indicate the origin, not the SvcDomainName.
+Note that the TLS SNI (and also the HTTP "Host" or ":authority") will indicate the origin, not the TargetName.

 ## HTTP Strict Transport Security {#hsts}